feoh/blindnotdumb/posts/windows-papercuts-for-nix-developers.md

 workflow.

 With a single keystroke I can find any file or directory on my system.
-Navigation becomes effortless and the endless sequence of cd and pwd commands melt away in a burst of productivity goodness :)
+Navigation becomes effortless and the endless sequence of `cd` and `pwd` commands melt away in a burst of productivity goodness :)

 Thankfully, Powershell offers all these benefits as well via [PSFzf](https://github.com/kelleyma49/PSFzf).

 Here's what it looks like.
-In this case I wanted to edit my Neovim main config file `init.lua`:
+In this case I wanted to edit my Neovim main configuration file `init.lua`:

 ![Edit my init.lua file](/images/psfzf.png)

 ### The Console / Terminal

-For long time *NIX afficianados, one of the biggest bones of contention for a long time was the Windows console.
-To put it kindly, it was god awful, mostly because ot maintained compatibility with the Antideluvian DOS console.
+For long time *NIX users, one of the biggest bones of contention for a long time was the Windows console.
+To put it kindly, it was god awful, mostly because it maintained compatibility with the Antideluvian DOS console.

 Happily, we now have a fairly decent solution [Windows Terminal](https://github.com/microsoft/terminal).
 I say fairly decent because